gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-08-17-going-back-to-the-old-pre-x-twitter-ios-app.md

 ## Questions

 **Why does this work?**
     Installing the payload directly means the App Store app has no record of the app being installed so it does not check for updates to it.
-You can confirm this by going to the .
+You can confirm this by going to the App Store page for the app, where it will show that the app is yet to be downloaded.

 **Will it stop working at some point?**
     Eventually, yes.
 But let's enjoy it for as long as we can.